 Some platforms take more than just bid into consideration about how gets a placement, however.

 Facebook Ads and Instagram Ads take relevance and ad engagement into consideration.
 Ads that perform well are given a higher relevance score and are given more impressions at a cheaper price than ads with low relevance.
-Similarly, AdWords assigns ads a quality score based on factors like keyword relevance and landing page quality that can affect how much you pay for each click.
+Similarly, Google Ads assigns ads a quality score based on factors like keyword relevance and landing page quality that can affect how much you pay for each click.

 How Much Should I Spend on PPC Campaigns?